2022 VA Disability Pay Chart and Compensation Rates: Cost-of-Living Adjustment

 In 2021, the COLA increase was 1.3 percent, slightly less than the previous year.
 This lower rate was due, in part, to the impact of the COVID-19 pandemic on economies worldwide.
 Veterans still saw a boost in their VA disability benefits starting December 1, 2020.
 Veterans will continue to receive 2021 VA benefits until 2022 COLA rates take effect this December.

-The SSA will determine the official 2022 COLA after the Bureau of Labor Statistics releases the CPI-W for the second quarter (i.e., April, May, and June) of 2021.
-Although still subject to change, the 2022 COLA will likely experience its biggest boost since the 5.8 percent adjustment in 2009.
+However, once the Bureau of Labor Statistics released the CPI-W for the second quarter (i.e., April, May, and June) of 2021, the SSA determined the official COLA of 5.9 percent.
+This is the biggest boost COLA has experienced since the 5.8 percent adjustment in 2009.

 Will Disabled Veterans Get a Raise in 2022?

-When VA applies the 2022 COLA to disability benefits, veterans may see a significant increase reflected in their monthly compensation come December, especially when compared to the 2021 adjustment of 1.3 percent.
+When VA applies the 2022 COLA to disability benefits, veterans will see a significant increase reflected in their monthly compensation come December, especially when compared to the 2021 adjustment of 1.3 percent.

-If the COLA rate does increase by 5.3 percent come fall, veterans with a 100 percent disability rating and no dependents may receive an extra $166.76, yielding a potential $3,313.18 a month.
+As the COLA rate has increased to 5.9 percent, veterans with a 100 percent disability rating and no dependents will receive an extra $185.64, yielding a total of $3,332.06 a month.

 What Will VA Disability Pay Be in 2022?

 The 2021 compensation rates can be used as a baseline to calculate estimates for VA disability payments in 2022.
-Take the highest projected 2022 COLA of 5.3 percent, multiply it by the 2021 compensation rate, and then add that number to the rate.
-This adjusted figure is your potential 2022 VA monthly payment.
+Take the 2022 COLA of 5.9 percent, multiply it by the 2021 compensation rate, and then add that number to the rate.
+This adjusted figure is your 2022 VA monthly payment.

 Additional Compensation for Qualifying Dependents